How Soon Will Minimum Payments Pay Off My Credit Card?

 Also, the fewer additional charges you make on your card, the better.
 While the scenario we went through assumes you won’t make any additional charges, it can be difficult to stop relying on credit for everyday expenses.
 Of course, additional charges can mean an increase in your minimum payment amount.

 You have options if you’re ready to put your debt—and your minimum payments—behind you.
-Call one of our Certified Debt Consultants at 800-910-0065 to get a free debt assessment that will help determine the right solution for you.
+Call one of Freedom Debt Relief's Certified Debt Consultants at 800-910-0065 to get a free debt assessment that will help determine the right solution for you.

 Debt relief by the numbers